R33S3Y/RUITK/doc/tileWin.js.md

 #### Parameters:

 - `name`: Unique identifier for the tile.
-- `x`: X-axis position for the tile.
+- `xSnap`: X-axis position for the tile.
 (Must be int and 0 or greater)
-- `y`: Y-axis position for the tile.
+- `ySnap`: Y-axis position for the tile.
 (Must be int and 0 or greater)
 - `content`: Content to be displayed inside the tile (optional).

 ---